 The CDCA shall:-

-14.1. liaise with the MOA, where advised by the MOA that a Meter or associated data collector outstation is to be changed or re-programmed, to collect the Meter period data and any cumulative register readings from such Meter or associated data collector outstation prior to the removal or re-programming of the Meter or data collector outstation;
+[CP1566-HK] 14.1. liaise with the MOA, where advised by the MOA that a Meter or associated data collector Outstation is to be changed or re-programmed, to collect the Meter period data and any cumulative register readings from such Meter or associated data collector Outstation prior to the removal or re-programming of the Meter or data collector Outstation;

-14.2 on replacement or reprogramming of the Meter or associated data collector outstation, carry out a Metering System Proving Test, as necessary, prior to using the collected Meter period data in Settlements.
+[CP1566-HK] 14.2 on replacement or reprogramming of the Meter or associated data collector Outstation, carry out a Metering System Proving Test, as necessary, prior to using the collected Meter period data in Settlements.

 15. Loss Factors